Code-Institute-Submissions/The-Atmintis-Game/README.md

  2. Changes made - pop-over font does not match game board font, to reinforce the difference in the numbers.

 #### Turns Function
- 1. Enable game by clicking Click to Start function.
+ 1. Enable the game by clicking the Click to Start function.
 Click on every card to ensure the turn number starts from zero and increases on every turn of a card.
 Card selection works as intended.
  2. By continuously clicking on one card, the turn does not increase.
 This is important should the user accidentally click on the card twice.
  3. Once the game becomes idle from the Game Over or Winner message, the Turns counter freezes, showing the user how many turns they have taken.